snc/SncRedisBundle/README.md

 Use Redis caching for Doctrine by adding this to your config:

     redis.doctrine:
+        client: cache
         metadata_cache:  default           # <-- the name of your entity_manager connection
         result_cache:    [default, read]   # you may also specify multiple entity_manager connections
         query_cache:     default

+If you omit the `client` setting then the bundle will use the client named `cache`.